cucapra/latte/web/content/_index.md

 LATTE is a venue for discussion, debate, and brainstorming at the intersection of hardware acceleration and programming languages research.
 The core mission is to bring ideas we love from software programming languages and tools to the world of hardware design.
 For more details on the workshop's focus, see [the call for papers][cfp].

+## LATTE Matrix Chat

+We have set up a matrix chat to keep the latte community in touch outside the main latte event.
+[Join it here][matrix].
+Any vaguely latte-related discussion is encouraged!
+Showcase cool projects you built, discuss new ideas or problems you've run into, or just hang out with the community.

 ## Attending LATTE

 LATTE is a hybrid workshop; please consider attending either in person (in San Diego, co-located with [ASPLOS][]) or virtually (on Zoom).
 LATTE will be held in the mornings on April 27--28, 2024.